MSSQL - benefits of using stored procedure and function

 -

-You don't have to redistribute the application (at client workstation or web server) if there are any changes in the rule.
+You don't have to redistribute the application (at client workstation or web server) if there are any changes in the stored procedure.

 What have we achieved with stored procedure